 In western medicine, the first modality of treatment for mood and emotional abnormalities are often pharmaceuticals.
 Ayurveda addresses nutrition and lifestyles first.
 So before you or a loved on begins prescription psych medications, consider a change in diet and habituations to manage vata or pitta incuded rajas as well as kapha or aama induced tamas.
 Read my article Ayurvedic Nutrition Guidelines for Balanced Doshas to understand what foods aggravate Vata, Pitta and Kapha.
 You can also click here to watch this series of videos I created on each dosha that outlines how to get balanced through nutrition.

-Dr. Christie Smirl is a Doctorate of Ayurvedic Medicine from the American University of Complimentary Medicine, Nurse Practitioner from Loma Linda University, Master of Science, E-RYT Yoga Teacher, Yoga Teacher Trainer YACEP, Reiki Master/Teacher, Tantric Energy Healer and Musician.
-Visit Dr. Christie Smirl’s website HealthierVibrations.com, connect on social media at Dr. Christie Smirl Healthier Vibrations page on Facebook and subscribe to her education site on WordPress to get more free health articles.
+Dr. Christie Smirl has over 25 years of medical experience.
+She completed a Doctorate of Ayurvedic Medicine from American University of Complimentary Medicine, Nurse Practitioner from Loma Linda University, Master of Science, E-RYT 500 Yoga Teacher Trainer YACEP, Reiki Master/Teacher, Tantric Energy Healer and Musician.